Softpanorama

 9. You order a double deck hamburger and diet Coca-Cola.

 10. More often speak with children using cell phone than in person.
-If relaxing after work you sit on your lawn you are not surprised if wife or child calls your cell phone.
+If relaxing after work you sit on your lawn you are not surprised if wife or child calls your cell phone from the house.

 11. You judge the size of the house by the number of bedrooms in it.